 2. Buy in bulk.

 Dried goods like pasta, rice and noodles keep for ages and the large packs are often significantly cheaper than the smaller ones.
 For example, I did a quick price comparison…for a 500g bag of pasta you pay £1.90 (2.40€) per kilo, for a 3kg bag it works out at £1 (1.26€) per kilo.
 That’s almost half price!

 Most shop item labels now will state the price per kilo in addition to the item price.
 This is a handy, easy way to check if you’re getting best value for money.
 Once you become used to checking this, it becomes second nature and addictive.
 You’ll be in store for some surprises!

 4. Go for store brands.

 When you buy branded goods, you’re paying a premium for the brand and fancy packaging.
 There are lots of foods that taste very similar whether it’s branded or stores own.
 Having said that, there are a couple of foods where I’ll always buy the branded version as the store versions just aren’t as good.
-However, it’s something you can trial with your everyday items and you could end up saving yourself a small fortune!
+However, that’s personal preference and it’s something you can trial with your everyday items!
+You could end up saving yourself a small fortune!

 5. Make use of offers.